MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <ol>
 <li> In your spreadsheet, create a column called "day_of_week." in Column O, row 1. </li>
 <li> In O2, enter "=WEEKDAY(C2,1)", 1 = Sunday, and 7 = Saturday.
 Later, if you prefer your column to have the actual weekday name, use "=TEXT(C2, "dddd")" but only after switching to XLSX.
 The only catch is =MODE() cannot use the TEXT data type.
 Workarounds include manually writing in the day name in your pivot tables or flipping the column formula when desired.</li>
-<li> Select O2 > press CTRL+C > use macros to autofill the column (web search), or in O3, hold CTRL+SHIFT+down-arrow key > paste, then find the last naturally filled row + 1 select that cell, hold CTRL+SHIFT+the down key again, and delete the invalid entries (use PAGE UP and PAGE DOWN to move smoothly when close). </li>
+<li> Select O2 > press CTRL+C > use macros to autofill the column (web search) or Select N2 > press CTRL+C > in O3, hold CTRL+SHIFT+down-arrow key > CTRL + V aka paste. </li> Again we need to scroll down and find the last data filled row + 1.
+Select that cell then hold CTRL+SHIFT+the down key again to delete the invalid entries (use PAGE UP and PAGE DOWN to move smoothly when close). </li>
- <li> Now repeat these steps for all 12 sheets, and make sure to save your work.
+ <li> Again repeat these steps for all 12 sheets, and make sure to save your work.
 We're done with the CSV files until SQL and R. </li>
  </ol>
 </details>